Tim Scott: Elections

 In 2008, incumbent Republican State Representative Tom Dantzler decided to retire.
 With support from advisors such as Nicolas Muzin, Scott ran for his seat in District 117 of the South Carolina House of Representatives and won the Republican primary with 53% of the vote, defeating Bill Crosby and Wheeler Tillman.
-He won the general election unopposed, becoming the first Republican African American State Representative in South Carolina in more than 100 years.
+He won the general election unopposed, becoming the first Republican African-American State Representative in South Carolina in more than 100 years.

-Tenure
+Tenure in state legislature

 Scott supported South Carolina's right-to-work laws and argued that Boeing chose South Carolina as a site for manufacturing for that reason.

-In South Carolina Club for Growth's 2009–10 scorecard, Scott earned a B and a score of 80 out of 100.
+In South Carolina Club for Growth's 2009–2010 scorecard, Scott earned a B and a score of 80 out of 100.
 The South Carolina Association of Taxpayers praised his "diligent, principled and courageous stands against higher taxes."